juepi/PIO-ESP32-BMS_Ctrl/README.md

 ## v0.3.0
 - Communication to Daly BMS works
-- INA226 integrated; initializes communcation but doesn't provide data.. no idea atm what's wrong here
+- INA226 for more accurate power measurements integrated